-In the 19 November 2020 Hong Kong decision of Re China Huiyan Juice Group Ltd HKCFI 2940, Mr Justice Harris highlights the difficulties associated with attempting to wind up a foreign (in this case, Cayman Islands) company in the Hong Kong Court rather than in the jurisdiction of the company’s incorporation.
+In the 19 November 2020 Hong Kong decision of Re China Huiyuan Juice Group Ltd HKCFI 2940, Mr Justice Harris highlights the difficulties associated with attempting to wind up a foreign (in this case, Cayman Islands) company in the Hong Kong Court rather than in the jurisdiction of the company’s incorporation.

-In Huiyan Juice, a creditor issued a winding up petition against the Cayman Islands incorporated company that was listed on the Hong Kong Stock Exchange and indirectly held (via British Virgin Islands subsidiaries) PRC incorporated operating companies.
+In Huiyuan Juice, a creditor issued a winding up petition against the Cayman Islands incorporated company that was listed on the Hong Kong Stock Exchange and indirectly held (via British Virgin Islands subsidiaries) PRC incorporated operating companies.
 The company did not dispute the debt or that it was insolvent, but sought an adjournment of the petition so it could pursue a restructure.

 The Hong Kong Court, in deciding whether to wind up the company or grant the requested adjournment, considered the legal and commercial complexities of managing the liquidation or restructure having regard to the group’s offshore corporate structure.